The Observability Monitor for Local Go Development

 Performance

-• Minimal overhead by design — When disconnected, SDK calls perform a single atomic check (~1-5 nanoseconds per call)
+• Minimal overhead by design — When disconnected, the SDK enters standby mode, suspends collection, and performs only a brief periodic check for reconnection.

 • Disable in Production — A build flag can completely disable SDK calls at compile time